Dow Inc. [DOW] – Don’t lose sight of the bigger picture

 Dow Inc. [NYSE:DOW]: Analyst Rating and Earnings

 Pro stock market traders often keep their attention pointed at what top market analysts have to say regarding a potential equity investment.
 For Dow Inc. [DOW] currently, the latest-available mean analyst rating is for the fiscal quarter that will end in 12/30/2019.
 On average, stock market experts give DOW an Overweight rating.
-This is compared to its latest closing price of $30.38.
+The average 12-month price forecast for this stock is $27.04, with the high estimate being $53.00, the low estimate being $30.00 and the median estimate amounting to $37.00.
+This is compared to its latest closing price of $29.24.

-Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Dow Inc. [DOW] is sitting at 3.94.
-This is compared to 1 month ago, when its average rating was 3.56.

 Keep your eyes peeled for this company’s upcoming financial results publication, which is slated for 04/30/2020.